 The Regata Storica is an occasion that celebrates one of the oldest traditions of the Venetian Republic, traditional rowing.
 Unique to its setting it is the most famous regata of its sort and reminds us all of what is an incredibly special history.

 Every opening onto the grand canal, every bridge and every balcony is filled with anticipation as the day goes on.
 Starting with traditional costumes atop large ornate barges and building up to gondolieri streaking past in sets of two.

 Regata Storica is considered the most important ‘regata’ of voga veneta.
-For a long time before Venice became part of the rest of Italy, it was really mainly a way of encouraging gondoliers to preserve their skill, it was even privately financed for many years.
-However, after the Venice became a part of Italy, it has changed to a way of celebrating the traditions of the Venetian Republic, and it is once again publicly financed.
+For a long time, before Venice became part of the rest of Italy, it was really mainly a way of encouraging gondoliers to preserve their skill.
+It was even privately financed for many years.
+However, after Venice became part of Italy, the regatta has changed to a way of celebrating the traditions of the Venetian Republic.
+Due to this preservation of local tradition, regattas are once again publicly financed.

-But it was not until 1899, the year of the 3rd International Biennale Art Exhibition, that this was officially recognised by Count Filippo Grimani, Mayor of Venice, who coined the name, “Regata Storica”.
-The first regattas have been documented as early as the 13th century but there are very few who do not believe that they started well before this.
+It was not until 1899, the year of the 3rd International Biennale Art Exhibition, that the regattas were officially recognized.
+It was Count Filippo Grimani, Mayor of Venice, who coined the name, “Regata Storica” in this moment.
+The first regattas have been documented as early as the 13th century, but some believe it started well before this.
 They have also played a prominent part in artists renditions of Venice, with the first being in the View of Venice drawn by Jacopo dé Barbari in around 1500.

 The regata has always consisted of various races with different kinds of boat, originally these included galleys, peatoni, and barges, as well as lighter boats rowed by two or more oarsmen.
 However, nowadays there are fewer varieties of boat but there are still many different categories of race (from children only to women only).